masettizan/rp_household_tasks/README.md

 Guide to running code: (always remeber to colcon build and source on the first run and after any code change)

+- run 'systemctl start --user sunshine' on robot terminal

+- moonlight into robot on laptop (make sure on same wifi as robot)

+- run 'robot_free_stretch_processes.py' on terminal

+- run 'colcon build' and 'source install/setup.bash' on terminal in a workspace

 - position robot in it's start position

-- run launch file : ros2 launch rp_household_tasks rp_household_tasks.launch.py
+- run launch file : 'ros2 launch rp_household_tasks rp_household_tasks.launch.py'

 - turn on the xbox controller: press home button until the top two sections surrounding it are blue